VOICE TALENT LIBRARY

 And we'll call you back with an answer.

-Just like with any language, when you are working with Chinese, especially Mandarin voice over, you need to consider a lot of things very carefully.
+Just like with any language, when you are working with German voice over, you need to consider a lot of things very carefully.
 What is your goal by translating to or from this language?
 Who is your specific audience within the group of people who speak this language?
 Do you know how to adapt your script to speak to this group?

 Edge Studio is a full service audio production facility, and that’s not restricted to English.
-If you need Mandarin voice over (or another Chinese language), we have you covered from the initial translation and adaptation to casting talent and language monitors to help lay down those final recording sessions.
+If you need German voice over, we have you covered from the initial translation and adaptation to casting talent and language monitors to help lay down those final recording sessions.

-If you need Mandarin voice over, (or any other Chinese voice over), translation, dubbing, adaptation, recording, or language monitor for cartoon, education videos, powerpoint, ESL, audiobooks, or commercials, call edge studio (212-868-3343).
+If you need German voice over, translation, dubbing, adaptation, recording, or language monitor for cartoons, powerpoint, education videos, ESL, audiobooks, or commercials, call edge studio (212-868-3343).

 |Name||Demo||Overview||Click for Profile|